pgorod/pgorod.github.io/_pages/PowerReplacerTechnical.md

     * Emails module, Compose Window
     * Compose Window, launched as a pop-up from other modules' Activities subpanel.
     * Templates defined in the Email Templates module.
+    * Templates defined in the PDF Templates module, which appear as **Print to PDF** option in each module's Detail view.
     * Emails sent from Campaigns module.
     * The "Direct HTML" email editor (as chosen on each user's profile)
 * does **not** (yet) work with...